TV Century 21: First volume

 The first issue of TV Century 21 was published on 23 January 1965.

 The comic dropped the "Century" from its title in January 1968, after 155 issues, and became known as TV21.
 In September 1968, after 192 issues, TV21 merged with its sister publication TV Tornado to form TV21 and Tornado.

 On 18 January 1969, Gerry Anderson's most recent Supermarionation production, Joe 90, was adapted into a City Magazines spinoff comic, titled Joe 90 Top Secret.
 The new comic did not endure, however, lasting only 34 issues before it was merged with TV21 and Tornado (According to British cartoonist and comics historian Lew Stringer, "...Joe 90 was selling better than TV21 but lost out to the older title, presumably because the publisher felt that TV21 had more longevity as the name of a comic.")
-The final issue of TV21 and Tornado before the merger was #242, published 6 September 1969.
+The final issue of TV21 and Tornado before the merger was No. 242, published 6 September 1969.